 The effective operation of BCMA hinges on the meticulous inclusion of each medication's barcode into a designated "synonym" electronic file, establishing a direct linkage to the corresponding formulary barcode.
 This synchronization enables successful recognition when the handheld scanner used by nursing staff captures the identical barcode affixed to the medication packaging for the unit dose medications, and a system created bar code for each ready to used dose.
 Instances where complications arise, such as the inability to scan a manufacturer's barcode label or the transition of bulk-packaged items to unit dose packaging by pharmacy personnel, prompt a strategic response.
 This entails the creation of a pharmacy-generated barcode label, meticulously applied to ensure compatibility with the BCMA system's requisites.

 In establishing the timeline, we have given precedence to the floors based on patient criticality and bed capacity.
-As a result, we initiate the process with the smallest unit, the palliative floor, and conclude with the ICU, which represents the most critical area.
+As a result, we initiated the process with the smallest unit, the palliative floor, and concluded with the ICU units, which represents the most critical area.
 The accompanying figure illustrates the implementation timeline, as observed, the initial phase of implementation featured a longer timeframe between floors compared to the subsequent stages.